Studio

 The practice is a fully registered member of the RIAI (Royal Institute of the Architects in Ireland) and RIBA (Royal Institute of British Architects) and is a private limited company holding full professional indemnity insurance.

-Lawrence and Long Architects have considerable experience dealing with Protected Structures, are RIAI accredited Conservation Grade II Architects and members of the Irish Georgian Society.
+Lawrence and Long Architects have considerable experience dealing with Protected Structures, and are RIAI accredited Conservation Grade I Architects and members of the Irish Georgian Society.

 The office utlilses both up to date CAD and 3D imaging software, and traditional skills of drawing and physical model-making when developing scheme designs and in the preparation of detailed production information.